Social tariffs for electricity and gas increase again

 This measure, taken by the Minister of Justice Vincent Van Quickenborne (Open VLD), aims to better protect minors and vulnerable people from the devastating effects of gambling addiction.

 In addition, the minister demanded a spending limit for online games of chance, set at 200 euros per week.
 The royal decree published to this effect on July 20 will enter into force on October 20.
 The player who wishes can nevertheless “jump” this ceiling.
 He will then have to make the request electronically to his gaming operator who will notify the request to the Gaming Commission (CJH).
-Within 3 days, the latter will check whether the player is not on the list of bad payers from the Central Individual Credit Register (National Bank of Belgium).
+Within 3 days, it will check whether the player is not on the list of bad payers of the Central Individual Credit Center (National Bank of Belgium).